tcampbe/NG421_Checkpoint_1/README.md

 1. Make sure the default valu of `createdAt` is `new Date()`.

 ### `todo/todo.component.ts`
-1. Add a class property `isEditing`.
+1. Add a class property `isEditing` set to false.
 1. Add a `<select>` to the template.
-Populate its options from the values of `getStatuses` with `*ngFor`.
+Populate its options from the values of the todo service, `getStatuses`, with `*ngFor`.
 1. Bind the `<select>` value to the `todo.status` with `ngModel`.
 1. Implement in place editing to allow updating the title.
 Use `isEditing`.
 You decide what will trigger the editing.
 1. Add another button next to Delete for Edit.
-Clicking this button will open a modal `TodoEdit` that will allow a Todo's description to be edited.
+Clicking this button will open a modal `TodoEdit` (not yet made) that will allow a Todo's description to be edited.
+Make sure to assign the `componentInstance.todo`

 ### TodoEdit
 1. Create this component to be used as a modal to edit a Todo's description.
+1. Make sure there is a `todo` property that can be assigned the todo it is editing
 1. Use a textarea to allow editing of the description.
 1. Think about what other properties a todo could have that might be added to component template.
-1. Make a decision: should there be a save button and the description is only updated when the save button is clicked.
+1. Make a decision: should there be a save button and the description is only updated when the save button is clicked or will the changes be saved as soon as they are typed.

 ### Material Table
 Some users don't want to look at the lanes.
 They want to look through all the data in one place and sort and filter it.
 This calls for a table.

 1. Add Material to the project and set it up in the code.
 1. Add a component `TodoTable` that uses Material to show all the todos in table format with filtering and sort.
+1. You will need to retrieve the data from the todo service.

 ### Routing
 1. Add routes for the `Board` and `TodoTable` component.
 You choose the paths.
 1. Add links to the Board and TodoTable somwhere in `app.component.html`.
 1. Remove `<app-board>` from `app.component.html`.
 1. Make sure `<router-outlet></router-outlet>` is there.
+1. The root path no longer shows anything in the page.
+You might want to fix that.